cdb342/DGZ/README.md

 - 1x NVIDIA GeForce rtx 2080 ti GPU
 ## Prerequisites
 - Dataset: Please download the [dataset](https://www.mpi-inf.mpg.de/departments/computer-vision-and-machine-learning/research/zero-shot-learning/zero-shot-learning-the-good-the-bad-and-the-ugly), and change `--dataroot` to your local path.
 Please refer to [SDGZSL](https://github.com/uqzhichen/SDGZSL) for the finetuned features.
-- Semantic: The semantics for AWA2, SUN, and APY are available in the datasets.
+- Attribute: The attributes for AWA2, SUN, and APY are available in the datasets.
 Please download the 1024-D [CUB semantic](https://github.com/Hanzy1996/CE-GZSL) and save it to the data path.

 ## Train and Test
 Please run the scripts in `./scripts` to reproduce the results in the paper, e.g.,